stef-timmermans/YeastLume/README.md

 *In the event of failure, a smaller test job can be run via `sbatch scripts/jobs/train_debug_vqgan_job.sh`.
 This script is the same as `train_vqgan_job.sh`, only missing the actual Python call to build the model, and with much lighter GPU[-hour] usage.*

 Train the VQGAN until results are as desired (the model will plateau in performance).
-Then the checkpoint to remote for safekeeping and the related training and validation images, if desired.
-These commands assume only one log exists.
+Then the checkpoint to remote for safekeeping along with the related training and validation images, if desired.
+These commands assume only one training log exists.
 To push to remote otherwise, populate the expanded subpath manually.
 ```shell
 module load rclone/1.66.0
 rclone copy -P $(ls -d taming-transformers/logs/*custom_vqgan)/checkpoints gdrive:YeastLume/VQGAN/checkpoints